Strid (band)

-Strid, originally known as Malfeitor from 1991 to 1992, is a Norwegian black metal band commonly recognized as a major pioneer within the depressive black metal scene.
+Strid is a Norwegian black metal band.
+The group formed in 1991 as Malfeitor, and changed their name to Battle by 1992 before eventually settling on their current name the year following.
+Despite Strid's small discography and limited number of recordings, it has acquired a dedicated cult following and is commonly recognized as a major pioneer within the depressive black metal scene.

 History

 After releasing two demos, "Malfeitor" in 1991 and "Pandemonium" in 1992, Malfeitor changed its name to Battle and underwent several lineup changes.
 In 1992, Battle recorded its demo "End of Life," which contained only one song and spanned roughly 11 minutes.
 Its lineup then consisted of Espen 'Storm' Andersen on bass and vocals, Lars Fredrik Bergstrøm on guitars, and Jardar on drums.
 The band again renamed itself in 1993 to Strid, Norwegian for "strife."
 That year, Strid released "End of Life" under its new name through the German label "Malicious Records".
 Lars Fredrik Bergstrøm departed afterward and was replaced by Ravn Harjar.
 From 1993 to 1994, the band wrote and recorded a self-titled EP, which was released through Malicious Records and contained only two songs: "Det hviskes blant sorte vinder" and "Nattevandring."
 This demo featured a more ambient sound, earning the band recognition as one of depressive black metal's first pioneers.